 I like using Modelo Especial as the Mexican Lager in this recipe, however, you can use any Mexican Lager you wish.
 Other ones that work well are Corona, Dos Equis, Tecate, or Pacifico.

-- 2/3 cup of V8 juice or other tomato juice mixture
+2/3 cup V8 juice or other tomato juice

-- 2/3 can of Mexican Lager (Corona, Modelo Especial, Dos Equis, Tecate, Pacifico)
+2/3 can Mexican lager (Corona, Modelo Especial, Dos Equis, Tecate, Pacifico)

-Wet the rims of two cocktail glasses using sliced lime.
+Wet rims of two cocktail glasses using sliced lime.

-Mix together the coarse salt and chili powder in a low plate.
-Dip the rims of the glasses into the salt/spice mixture, completely coating each rim.
+Mix together coarse salt and chili powder in a low plate.
+Dip rims of glasses into the salt/spice mixture, completely coating each rim.

 Fill each glass with ice.

-In another container (preferably a measuring cup or cocktail shaker) mix or shake together the tomato juice, lime juice, tequila, and hot sauce until completely combined.
-If you are adding celery salt of Worcestershire sauce you can add it at this time as well.
+In another container (preferably a measuring cup or cocktail shaker), mix or shake together tomato juice, lime juice, tequila, and hot sauce until completely combined.
+If you are adding celery salt or Worcestershire sauce, you can add it at this time as well.

-Divide the tomato mixture between the two glasses.
-Top off each glass with the Mexican lager.
+Divide tomato mixture between 2 glasses.
+Top off each glass with Mexican lager.
 Stir gently.
-Add the lime wedges as garnish to the rim of each glass.
+Add lime wedges as a garnish to rim of each glass.